albert-pimentel/213-final-proj/data/README.md

 This should be approximately what our MTurk data looks like, and therefore what the input to our QC module looks like.
 Note that the Qualified_worker column is empty.

 <h2> QC_Sample_Output_(AggregationInput): </h2>
 This should be approximately what the output of our QC module looks like, and therefore what the input to our Aggregation module looks like.
-Note that the Qualified_worker column is fill, indicating that we have used quality control to classify workers as qualified or unqualified.
+Note that the Qualified_worker column is filled, indicating that we have used quality control to classify workers as qualified or unqualified.

 <h2> Aggregation_Output: </h2>
 This is what the output of our Aggregation module looks like.
 It is essentially the QC_Sample_Output with quality control columns removed and only rows by qualified workers kept.